SizzinSeal/6364-2024/README.md

 | BR CANcoder | 12          | RIO         |
 | Pigeon 2.0  | 13          | RIO         |

-## Coordinate System
-This program uses the "Always Blue" approach.
-The coordinate always has the blue alliance as the origin.
-We do this for several reasons:
-- April Tags.
-Using this method means we do not have to flip coordinates depending on what alliance we are on.
-- Compatibility.
-WPILib and Choreo use the "Always Blue" approach.

 ## Phoenix Pro
 We use the Phoenix Pro vendordep for interacting with CTRE hardware, such as cancoders and TalonFX motors.
 It has several advantageous over Phoenix 6: